Lead abatement

 Lead Abatement header image

-Asbestos faq
+Lead faq

 Lead abatement involves safely removing lead from residential, commercial, and industrial environments to protect public health and safety.
 The process is designed to permanently remove leaded paint from designated buildings without exposing people to lead poisoning.
 For this reason, homeowners, companies, and public facilities are supposed to seek lead abatement services from certified lead abatement contractors such as CVE, among others.